Is Paris Worth Visiting? What I’ve Learned After 12 Visits

 This post may contain affiliate links, meaning I get a commission if you decide to purchase something through the links, at no additional cost to you.
 Read my Affiliate Disclosure.

 I’ll never forget standing on Pont Alexandre III, the Eiffel Tower in the distance.
-It didn’t feel real—like I had wandered into someone else’s dream.
+It didn’t feel real, like I had wandered into someone else’s dream.

 There’s something about sitting in a café with nowhere to be.
 You sip slowly, watch the world pass by, and realize you’ve forgotten to check the time.

-Wandering through Ile Saint-Louis, the historic Le Marais or the tres chic Saint-Germain without an itinerary has become one of my favourite ways to experience Paris.
 These small, unhurried moments are what slow travellers live for.

+Wandering through, the historic Le Marais or the tres chic Saint-Germain without an itinerary has become one of my favourite ways to experience Paris.

-It’s the little things: a local carrying a baguette tucked under one arm, a tiny dog trotting behind them, a kiss on each cheek, and always—a book in hand.
+It’s the little things: a local carrying a baguette tucked under one arm, a tiny dog trotting behind them, a kiss on each cheek, and always a book in hand.

 I like to walk early, before the city fully wakes up.
 Along the Seine or through Jardin du Luxembourg, the stillness is soft and golden.

 That’s when it happens.
-When the city isn’t trying to impress you—and you’re not trying to tick off a list—you begin to fall for Paris.
+When the city isn’t trying to impress you, and you’re not trying to tick off a list, you begin to fall for Paris.

 Not for what it is, but for how it makes you feel.

-Why Some People Say Paris is Overrated
+Why Some Travellers Find Paris Overrated

 I get it.
 Some travellers arrive in Paris and feel… underwhelmed.
 The Eiffel Tower?
 Beautiful, but surrounded by crowds.
 The Louvre?
 Majestic, yet exhausting.
 Long lines, packed metros, and overpriced coffee near the monuments can chip away at that dreamy image many arrive with.

 And if you visit during peak season, it can feel more like navigating a theme park than exploring a city.
-Paris is romanticized so heavily in film and on social media that the real thing sometimes falls short—especially if your experience is limited to only the “must-sees.”
+Paris is romanticized so heavily in film and on social media that the real thing sometimes falls short, especially if your experience is limited to only the “must-sees.”

 I’ve learned that the secret to loving Paris is not to expect it to entertain you.
 If you spend your entire trip moving from landmark to landmark, you’ll likely find yourself surrounded by other tourists doing the same thing.
 And that’s when the city starts to feel like a postcard instead of a place.